Okinawa Churaumi Aquarium: Okinawa Ocean Expo Aquarium

-The Okinawa Ocean Expo Aquarium is one of the first public aquariums in the world that breeds large sharks and rays such as whale sharks and manta rays.
 At a symposium held in Baltimore in 1985, the Okinawa Ocean Expo Aquarium was rated to have the most advanced breeding technology in the world for long-term rearing.
 In 1988, the aquarium won the first Koga Award from JAZA in Japan for breeding two generations of whitetip reef sharks.

-As the park lost incoming tourists, it was believed that a new aquarium would help revive the area and celebrate Okinawa's marine tradition.
+From the collapse of the bubble economy, as the park lost incoming tourists, it was believed that a new aquarium would help revive the area and celebrate Okinawa's marine tradition.
 In addition, since the facility was built for a short-term expo, it deteriorated significantly, and a plan to build a new aquarium was proposed.

+Opening of Okinawa Churaumi Aquarium

-The Okinawa Ocean Expo Aquarium was closed in August 2002 due to facility deterioration, and the Okinawa Churaumi Aquarium was opened on 1 November 2002, with a new facility designed by Yukifusa Kokuba.
+The Okinawa Ocean Expo Aquarium was closed in August 2002 due to facility deterioration, and the Okinawa Churaumi Aquarium was opened on 1 November 2002, with a new facility designed by Yukifusa Kokuba (1939–2016), an architect from Okinawa.

 The number of visitors in the year before the old aquarium closed was about 430,000, but the number of visitors in the year after the opening of the new building increased to 2.75 million.
 The number of visitors has continued to increase, with the number of visitors reaching 3,784,132 in 2017 and the cumulative number of visitors reaching 50 million in 2019.

+The aquarium's facilities also included a dolphin studio and a sea nursery, but due to deterioration of the concrete and other factors, they have been out of use since the end of January 2007 and have all been removed.

+Since 2007, Okinawa Churaumi Aquarium has been conducting an annual learning program for elementary schools in Motobu-cho and Nago city, "Environmental Learning from Sea Turtles", which is an educational activity about ecology and the natural environment through the breeding of sea turtles.

+In 2012, a general rest area (Churaumi Plaza) opened.
+Since 2018, the aquarium has opened its offshore research facility to the public by OKINAWA SAKANA CAMPANY.

 In 2020, the number of tourists in Okinawa Prefecture decreased significantly due to the COVID-19 pandemic.
+The aquarium supervised the Sony aquarium, which was held at the Ginza Sony Building every summer until 2019 before the COVID-19 disaster.
+The fish once displayed at the Sony Aquarium were brought in from the Okinawa Churaumi Aquarium.

+In 2023, he was awarded the Koga Award, the highest prize in Japan for rare species breeding, for his research activities in sea turtle breeding on the IUCN Red List and Appendix I of CITES, for his ecological and conservation research through captive breeding of sea turtles and breeding over two generations.

+The Okinawa Churashima Foundation has been certified under the "Okinawa Prefecture CO2 Absorption Certification System" for the management of a total of 380 Garcinia subelliptica, Dypsis lutescens, and other trees around the aquarium during the 2023 CO2 absorption certification period.